pallets/flask/docs/patterns/flashing.rst

                 return redirect(url_for('index'))
         return render_template('login.html', error=error)

-And here the :file:`layout.html` template which does the magic:
+And here is the :file:`layout.html` template which does the magic:

 .. sourcecode:: html+jinja